loicpetit/blog/src/content/posts/2024/hugo-blog/hugo-taxonomy/index.md

 series_weight: 2
 ---

-Hello there, today we will check how categorize and relate our content with Hugo Taxonomy.
+Hello there!
+Today we will check how categorize and relate our content with Hugo Taxonomy.

 ## Official documentation